This video shows how to make a simple small Gobar Gas Digester (Cow Dung Biogas Plant) as an experiment.

 It includes details of the design and construction, but you will need to watch carefully for the design details because they are shown in diagram form during the video.
 This demonstration is by the Pakistan Biogas Club.
 It is in Urdu with English subtitles.

 Biogas is produced by using cow dung or food waste.
 Also, decomposable organic material such as kitchen waste by the process of anaerobic digestion.

 Gobar gas is an eco-friendly renewable energy source.
 Gobar gas units convert cow dung and human excreta into biogas.
 This gas is used for cooking and lighting.
 The gobar gas unit can be established in farmhouses or households with cattle or buffaloes.

 Such units are common in rural areas [especially in Pakistan and India].
 Also, low-water consuming toilets can be processed in this unit type.
 The wastes from these units can be used for gardening. via www.indiamart.com

 Biogas is a biofuel and it generally refers to the gas produced from organic matter as it is broken down by biological means.

-You can build a biogas plant for your home, community, at much larger commercial scales or a school project.
+You can build a biogas plant for your home, or community, at a much larger commercial scale or a school project.
 Information, plans and designs are here for a range of applications.
 Biogas is often referred to as ‘gobar gas’ in India, a word derived from Hindi meaning cow dung.